Mottingham

 Reducing social isolation through community meals

-The partnership supported community meals to provide residents opportunities to come together over food.
-While initially delivered by a local organisation, the partnership delivered meals in the final years of Big Local, hoping to engage the community after the Covid-19 pandemic.
-Meals were free, open to all ages, and delivered from different community centres.
+Throughout the Big Local programme, the partnership supported community meals to provide residents opportunities to come together over food.
+They funded a local charity to deliver regular breakfasts and afternoon teas, and in the final years of Big Local, the Mottingham partnership delivered lunches and brunches, hoping to engage the community following the Covid-19 pandemic.
+Described as the ‘cornerstone’ to Mottingham Big Local’s engagement, meals were free, open to all ages, and delivered from different community centres.

-Community lunches and brunches were held throughout the year to coincide with holidays and events, such as Valentine’s Day and St George’s Day.
-Towards the end of the programme, the partnership organised a ticketed Christmas Lunch in Mottingham Community Centre, with music, a quiz, and entertainment.
-Booking a ticket cost £5, to help prevent no-shows, but this was returned to attendees on arrival.
-The meals attracted a group of regular attendees, and offered space for older or more socially isolated residents to spend time together.
+Community lunches and brunches were held throughout the year to coincide with holidays and events, such as Valentine’s Day, St George’s Day and Windrush Day, and as well as food, included entertainment and information about services.
+The community meals attracted a group of regular attendees and offered a space for residents- particularly older or more socially isolated residents- to spend time together.

 Many Big Local partnerships funded workers to support the delivery of Big Local.
 They were paid individuals, as opposed to those who volunteered their time.
 They were different from Big Local reps and advisors, who were appointed and paid by Local Trust.